-You can configure a compute node with a hardware type of generic.
-This hardware type has its MAC address discovered, but it is for devices that only have a single MAC address and do not need to be managed by the SMC.
-The likely usage scenario is Ethernet switches that extend the management network that are necessary in large configurations.
+You can use the discover command to configure a cluster component with a hardware type of generic.
+The generic hardware type is used for hardware that should be discovered, has only one IP address associated with it, and is to be treated by SMC as an unmanaged cluster component.
+One likely use is for Ethernet switches needed to extend the management network in large configurations.

-When the generic hardware type is used for external management switches on large SGI ICE X systems, observe the following guidelines:
+When the generic hardware type is used for external management switches on large systems, observe the following guidelines:

-- The management switches should be the first hardware discovered in the system. - The management switches should both start with their power cords unplugged, which is analogous to how the system discovers RLCs and compute nodes. - The external switches can be given higher numbered service numbered if your site does not want them to take lower numbers. - You can also elect to give these switches an alternate host name using the cadmin command after discovery is complete.
+- The management switches should be the first hardware discovered in the system. - The management switches should both start with their power cords unplugged, which is analogous to how the system discovers RLCs and compute nodes. - Explicitly give the external switches high numbers for node numbers if your site does not want SMC to assign them low numbers. - You can also elect to give these switches an alternate host name by using the hostname1 flag or by using the cadmin command after discovery is complete.